On the Pila-Wilkie theorem: Abstract

 \section{Abstract}

 This expository paper gives an account of the Pila-Wilkie counting theorem and some of its extensions and generalizations.
 We use semialgebraic cell decomposition to simplify part of the original proof.
-Included are complete treatments of a result due to Pila and Bombieri and of the o-minimal Yomdin-Gromov theorem that are used in this proof.
+We also include complete treatments of a result due to Pila and Bombieri and of the o-minimal Yomdin-Gromov theorem that are used in this proof.
+For the latter we follow Binyamini and Novikov.